 Lessons from history: a design thinking perspective

 In late 1846, a dentist from New England, William TG Morton, is attributed to have performed a dental extraction using diethyl ether as a general anaesthetic.
-While there was much subsequent debate around who pioneered the birth of modern anaesthesia, what is undeniable is the speed with which the practice spread among the medical profession and the impact it had on medicine.1
+While there was much subsequent debate around who pioneered the birth of modern anaesthesia, what is undeniable is the speed with which the practice spread among the medical profession and the impact it had on patient outcomes in medicine.1

 Thirty years or so later, Joseph Lister began performing surgery in London using the antiseptic system he was developing.
 However, while the impact of such an approach was undeniably beneficial to patient outcomes, the speed of uptake was much more muted and not without controversy.2